Paintsil scores twice as MKE Ankaragucu bow to Babacar’s Alanyaspor | Goal.com

 Joseph Paintsil got a brace as MKE Ankaragucu bowed 4-3 to Alanyaspor in Monday’s Turkish Super Lig encounter.

-The visitors raced to a two-goal lead in the 28th minute with Lobzhanidze assisting the Ghana international yet again after capitalising on a shambolic defending from the hosts.
+The visitors raced to a two-goal lead in the 28th minute with Lobzhanidze assisting the Ghana international again after capitalising on some shambolic defending from the hosts.

 In a goal-laden first half, Salih Ucan helped Alanyaspor reduce their deficit in the 38th minute as his individual brilliance saw him put a long-range strike past goalkeeper Korcan Celikay.